 We have a shelf registration statement that permits us to sell, from time to time, up to \$200.0 million of common stock, preferred stock and warrants.
-The shelf registration was filed and declared effective in May 2020, replacing our prior shelf registration statement that was filed and declared effective in May 2017, and carrying forward approximately \$107.5 million of unsold securities registered under the prior shelf registration statement.
-As of September 30, 2021, there is \$175.7 million aggregate value of securities available under the shelf registration statement, including up to \$60.0 million remaining available under the 2020 ATM Sales Agreement described below.
+The shelf registration was filed and declared effective in May 2020, and carried forward approximately \$107.5 million of unsold securities registered under the prior shelf registration statement.
+As of September 30, 2022, there was \$123.4 million aggregate value of securities available under the shelf registration statement, including \$60.0 million remaining available under the 2020 ATM Sales Agreement described below.